 Bed & Breakfast, Restaurant and Bar – 520827 | www.thedabblingduck.co.uk

 A warm welcome can always be found at the Dabbling Duck which is open every day.
-Food is served all day every day as follows:
+Current restaurant details – see right.

-Locally sourced, seasonal weekly menus along with a child’s menu are available and you can even have a takeaway!
+Locally sourced, seasonal weekly menus along with a child’s menu are available and takeaway!

 A picturesque countryside pub named after The Wind in the Willows.
 A meeting point for the local community, The Dabbling Duck offers a fantastic British menu and real ales favoured by CAMRA Real Ale Campaign.